pajjaecat/ORI-SRD/docs/howToUse.rst

 - Add networks (lower and upper) files to  `Pickle_files <https://github.com/pajjaecat/ORI-SRD/tree/main/Ressources/Pickle_files>`_;
 - Add the networks' input files to `Excel_files <https://github.com/pajjaecat/ORI-SRD/tree/main/Ressources/Excel_files>`_.

-   - Each of the Hv Prod must have its own associated files;
+   - Each of the Hv Prod must have its own associated file;
    - All the Lv Prods (i.e. all the LV Prods in the Upper network) must be aggregated in a unique file;
    - All the Load (i.e. all the load in the Upper network) must be aggregated in a unique file.